richtamblyn/PGSparkLite-Pedal/README.md

 - Press Up footswitch for 2 seconds to cycle between User and Amp presets.
 - Press the Modulation Pedal footswitch for 5 seconds to nicely shutdown the pedal.
 - OLED Display - Shows status messages and selected Amp/User Preset
+- Press Down footswitch for 2 seconds to change to Tap Tempo mode.
+Tap Up footswitch to set tempo.
+Tap Select footswitch to send new tempo to the Amp.

 Hardware recommendations and wiring guide for Version 1 hardware can be found here -> https://github.com/richtamblyn/PGSparkLite-Pedal/wiki/Hardware-Recommendations-and-Wiring-Guide-(Hardware-Version-1)